-If you are an incoming new or transfer student starting in fall 2020, you can get your new student ID card in-person once you are registered for fall term courses.
-ID Services is open Mondays, Wednesdays, and Fridays from 12 - 2pm (closed on December 25 and January 1).
+If you are an incoming new or transfer student, you can get your new student ID card in-person once you are registered for the upcoming term courses.
+ID Services is open Mondays, Wednesdays, and Fridays from 12 - 2pm.
 No appointment needed.

 Location: Fariborz Maseeh Hall (FMH) Student Services Lounge

 Your first ID card is free.
 Subsequent ID cards and all contractor ID cards are subject to PSU's ID Card Fees.
 ID Services does not accept payments.
 All charges for ID cards will be billed to your account in Banweb.
 Only one ID card type (Student OR Faculty/Staff) can be active at a time for any one person.
 ID Cards are nontransferable and remain the property of Portland State University.
 Cards are for purposes of identification and transaction of University business only and must be presented upon request by a properly identified University official.
 Failure to adhere to the above mentioned will result in immediate revocation.

 New PSU ID cards printed due to a legal name change are free.
 You must update your new name(s) with the Registrar's Office before you will be able to get an updated ID with the new name.

 If you need to be granted additional access to an office or building, students, staff, and faculty should contact their department head.
 To request access, you must give them the access number on your PSU ID card.
 ID Services cannot assign access to your card.
 If your card is not working to access a building, hold it next to a card reader and see if it beeps or the light flashes green.
 If it beeps or the light flashes green your card is physically working but you have not been granted access to that building.
 If you think this is an error, contact your department head to request access.
 If the card reader does not beep, your card is faulty.
 In this case, visit ID Services and bring valid government issued photo ID to have your card replaced free of charge.